LargeTavern/LightRAGforSillyTavern_Improved/FAQ.md

 ## Q2: What model should I use?
 - For LightRAG operations (knowledge graph creation and keyword extraction):
-  - Mid-tier models like GPT-4o-mini and Gemini 1.5 Flash (including the 8B model) work well based on testing (Top of the line models are overkill for these tasks)
+  - Mid-tier models like GPT-4o-mini and Gemini 1.5 Flash (not strongly recommending the 8B model as sometimes it fails to format a JSON properly) work well based on testing
+  - Top of the line models should only be useful for creating the knowledge graph
   - These handle the graph structure creation and keyword processing effectively

 - For embedding: